cj-mills/christianjmills/posts/cuda-mode-notes/lecture-006/index.md

 ## Introduction

-- **Welcome:** To the Cuda Mode Discord server and lecture 6 on advanced PyTorch topics, focusing on **optimizer performance optimization**.
 - **Presenter:** Jane, a member of the PyTorch core team specializing in optimizers.
 - **Focus:** Runtime optimization (speed) of optimizers, not memory optimization.
 - **Disclaimer:** Some optimization techniques discussed may require increased memory usage.